meldstonerogers/cintel-05-cintel/README.md

 - shinywidgets

 Publish GitHub Pages for your project repository.
+Create a docs folder within your repository to keep your GitHub Pages content separate from your main project files.
+Within your GitHub repository, select add file and create a docs folder with, docs/.gitkeep.
+This allows a folder to be created with no content.

 The following instructions borrowed from Dr. Cases's Continous Intelligence Course within NWSU's School of Computer Science and Information Systems:

 1. Go to the repository on GitHub and navigate to the **Settings** tab.